The craziest moments of Dave Hockaday’s 70 days in charge of Leeds

 The trip was also notable for this picture of Dominic Poleon looking thoroughly miserable while being made to sit in a lake.

 Leeds’ squad needed plenty of work after their form fell off a cliff during the second half of McDermott’s season in charge, during which McCormack was the only bright spark.

 After scoring 29 goals in a poor side, McCormack was always likely to leave, especially with Cellino publicly criticising the striker.
-According to the Yorkshire Evening Post, Hockaday tried ease the tension between the pair, only to be told to “shut the f*ck up” by Cellino.
+According to the Yorkshire Evening Post, Hockaday tried to ease the tension between the pair, only to be told to “shut the f*ck up” by Cellino.

 Likewise, when Hockaday suggested Nigel Reo-Coker and Nile Ranger as potential signings, Cellino swiftly dismissed those options.
 In an interview with The Guardian, Hockaday has also suggested he put forward the names of Andre Gray, Virgil van Dijk, Conor Coady, Craig Cathcart and Mark Hudson only to be ignored.

 Bellusci and Doukara initially arrived on loan, but their moves were quickly made permanent in order to make room for more temporary signings.
 Zan Benedicic, Dario Del Fabro, Adyran and Brian Montenegro filled those gaps.
 You can be forgiven for not remembering many of these names.

 Highly-rated Roma midfielder Federico Viviani was also set to join, only to attend a 2-0 defeat at Mansfield in pre-season and decide to remain in Italy.

 That defeat did at least seem to convince Cellino to allow Hockaday to sign some English players.
 Earlier that summer Leeds had released a statement confirming they had ended their interest in Chesterfield’s Liam Cooper, only to return and cough up for the defender.
 Billy Sharp and Nicky Ajose also joined.